GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Conclusion

 We introduced \textbf{GaussianGPT}, a fully autoregressive framework for 3D scene generation and completion operating directly on vector-quantized Gaussian representations.
 By combining sparse 3D latent compression with structured tokenization and 3D-aware transformer modeling, we show that sequential next-token prediction is a viable and complementary alternative to diffusion-based approaches for structured 3D synthesis.
 Compared to diffusion-based methods, our formulation enables several new capabilities.
 Scenes can be generated incrementally as a sequence of discrete spatial decisions, allowing explicit control over sampling, causal reasoning over partially generated geometry, and seamless support for completion and outpainting using the same model.

-We demonstrate improved visual quality in 3D shape synthesis and qualitatively showcase the diversity and fidelity of generated scenes across unconditional generation, scene completion, and large-scale scene synthesis.
+We demonstrate improved visual quality in 3D shape synthesis and scene-level generation and completion, with stronger perceptual and layout quality while retaining a trade-off in geometric diversity.
 More broadly, our work highlights the potential of treating 3D scenes as structured token sequences, opening new opportunities for controllable and compositional 3D generation.
 Future work includes extending the framework to real-world data, where uncertainty-aware modeling becomes essential, and autoregressive approaches are particularly well-suited.
-We also imagine other promising avenues for improving long-horizon stability and extending the generation context beyond fixed spatial chunks.
+We also imagine other promising avenues for mitigating large-scene degradation, improving long-horizon stability, and extending the generation context beyond fixed spatial chunks and orderings.